dimven/SpringNodes/README.md

 _CHANGE LOG_

+82.9.1 220516
+- New nodes:
+	- AdaptiveFamily.ByFacetedGeometry will genearate a new adaptive component family type from any solid or polysurface consisting of planar faces.
+	- List.MergeByBoolMask will merge two lists by a third of true and false values.
+	- List.Subpairs is similar in principle to the built-in Sublists node.
+	- PolyCurve.Chamfer creates chamfered edges with the specified distance.
+Neeeds to be tweaked for 1.0
+- Geometry.SplitRecursively(Dir) is an alternative of the node with the same name.
+It has an additional point.geometry input that defines the general direction of the split.
+The old node does not function as expexted when lines are used as the split tools.

 82.8.3 080516
 - New node: PlanarFace.FixDomain fixes PointAtParameter for 3&4 corner planar revit faces.
 - ClosedCurve.Offset+(0.90) merged into main node(alternative solution)